federicodip/GraphRag/README.md

 # GraphRAG-ISAW: Knowledge-Graph Extension for the AI Librarian

-A pragmatic, working extension to the IEEE paper project (“AI Librarian”) that adds a Neo4j knowledge graph on top of the RAG stack.
+A working extension to the IEEE paper project (“AI Librarian”) that adds a Neo4j knowledge graph on top of the RAG stack.
 It ingests ISAW Papers into Article/Chunk nodes, ingests Pleiades places into Place nodes, and links chunks to places with `MENTIONS` edges.
-Designed so you can bulk-ingest documents first, then iterate on linking without touching documents.
-Wikidata alignment is planned next.
+Designed so you can bulk-ingest documents first, then iterate on linking without touching documents. **Wikidata alignment is implemented via the Wikidata Query Service (SPARQL) using property P1584 (Pleiades ID).**

 ## Context: why these sources together